 The notched lapel dinner jacket gets a lot of hate from clothing aficionados, however Bond has worn a notched lapel dinner jacket on a number of occasions.
 In all Bond has worn seven dinner jackets with notched lapels.
 People who argue against notched lapels on a dinner jacket say that they are not formal enough for a dinner jacket or they make a dinner suit look too much like a business suit.
 Notched lapels are easier to make in mass production since they use the same pattern as a regular suit.
 Peaked lapels are the most formal style of lapels on a dinner jacket and come from the evening tailcoat.
 A bit lower in formality is the shawl collar, originating from the smoking jacket.
 The notched lapel is even lower in formality, and since people mostly wear dinner jackets in formal settings the notched lapel is out of place.

-James Bond is first seen wearing a notched lapel dinner jacket in Goldfinger when he is having dinner with M and Colonel Smithers.
+James Bond is first seen wearing a black notched lapel dinner jacket in Goldfinger when he is having dinner with M and Colonel Smithers.
 The notched lapels are more appropriate here because it’s a private dinner, however Bond’s company is better dressed in shawl collar dinner jackets.
 Not much of Bond’s dinner jacket can be seen, but since it is single-breasted it can safely be assumed that it has a one-button front.
-The cuffs have 4 satin-covered buttons.
+The cuffs have four satin-covered buttons.
 Nothing below the waist can be seen.

 In For Your Eyes Only, James Bond goes out in the country dressed in a green suede blouson, an ecru cotton jersey short-sleeve shirt and light brown trousers.
 The blouson is made with set-in sleeves, a yoke in both the front and the back, a zip front, and lower pockets that open on the sides.
 The sleeves are pleated and the cuffs close around the wrist with a button.
 The blouson does not have a collar.
 Since there are many people around in swimwear, the main purpose of the blouson can only be for concealing the Walther PPK, not for warmth.
 The extra pockets also come in handy.